RealYoshiWaton/real-world-ai-projects/deep-learning-nn/handwritten-character-recognition/README.md

 ## Context
 The EMNIST dataset extends the MNIST dataset by providing handwritten characters derived from the [NIST Special Database 19](https://www.nist.gov/srd/nist-special-database-19).
 It consists of 28x28 pixel images formatted to be compatible with MNIST.
 Details on the dataset and its conversion are available in the original paper: [https://arxiv.org/abs/1702.05373v1](https://arxiv.org/abs/1702.05373v1).

+> > 🔧🚧 **Heads-up: This Code Is a Work in Progress**
+>
+> I'm continuously improving and refining the code as time allows, but there’s no fixed schedule for updates or new features.

 ## Dataset
 This project uses the **EMNIST Letters** split, featuring 145,600 samples across 26 balanced letter classes.
 Additional resources: